 Table 2 gives some results from a survey of the students who used the software in the fall of 2003.
 Overall, the students viewed the activity as exciting and effective for helping them learn the course material.
-The test in the fall of 2003 did reveal some minor bugs in the software:
+This test did reveal several bugs in the software that were corrected and the revised software was used in the fall 2004 offering of the course at Rowan University.
+Students in the fall 2004 course gave an average response of 4.71 (on a scale of 1-5) to the question "How helpful was the project in achieving the course objectives?" and an average rating of 4.76 to the question "Overall, how would you rate this course?"